lruepke/FEM_lecture/sphinx/source/lecture1/fdm_intro.rst

 This form is called the *finite differences* form and is a first step towards solving partial differential equations numerically.

-Note that it actually matters in which direction you count: usually it makes life much easier if indices and physical coordinates point in the same direction, e.g. x coordinate and index increase to the right.
+Note that it matters in which direction you count.
+Usually it makes life much easier if indices and physical coordinates point in the same direction, e.g. x coordinate and index increase to the right.

 We have learned how we can compute derivatives numerically.
 The next step is to solve the heat conduction equation :eq:`eq:1D_heat_flow` completely numerically.
-We are interested in the temperature evolution versus time :math:`T(x, t)` which satisfies :eq:`eq:1D_heat_flow`, given an initial temperature distribution.
+We are interested in the temperature evolution as a function of time and space :math:`T(x, t)`, which satisfies :eq:`eq:1D_heat_flow`, given an initial temperature distribution.
 We know already from the heat flow example how to calculate first derivatives (forward differencing):

 .. math::
     :label: eq:FD_temperature

     \frac{\partial T}{\partial t} = \frac{T_i^{n+1} - T_i^n}{\Delta t}

-The index :math:`n` corresponds to the time step and the index :math:`i` to the grid point (x-coordinate).
+The index :math:`n` corresponds to the time step and the index :math:`i` to the grid point (x-coordinate) :numref:`dike_setup`.
 Next, we need to know how to write second derivatives.
 A second derivative is just a derivative of a derivate.
 So we can write (central differencing):

 .. math::
     :label: eq:FD_heat_flow_central_difference